ramiro050/universe-map/_texts/t2-recovering-potential.md

 ## Recovered CMB

-We can now use the response matrix and the recovered Fourier coefficients to extract the coefficients $$a_\ell m$$.
+We can now use the response matrix and the recovered Fourier coefficients to extract the coefficients $$a_{\ell m}$$.
 Then, evaluating

 $$\Phi(\vec{x}=1)=\sum_{\ell}\sum_{m=-\ell}^\ell a_{\ell m}Y_\ell^m$$